qnoid/QNDAnimations/README.md

 # Introduction
-This is an implementation of a UIView that introduces the idea of "rewinding" in animations.
-Rewinding allows for past animations to be played again.
+This is an implementation of a UIView that introduces the idea of "rewinding", "toggling" and "forwarding" in animations.

-[Demo][2] | [Discussion][3]
+* Rewinding allows for past animations to be played again.
+* Forwarding allows playing a pre-built animation flow.

-The current implementation of rewinding also supports "toggling" an animation.
-That is, given an animation toggle will "rewind" and "playback" this animation for every pair call.
+* Toggling given an animation, toggle will "rewind" and "forward" this animation for every pair call.

+[Rewinding][2] | [Forwarding][4] | [Discussion][3]

+Rewind and Forward by extension makes "looping" between animations possible.

+[Loop][5]

+# QNDAnimatedView

 The QNDAnimatedView does not enforce a particular state in the animation flow, hence any "consistency" remains the responsibility of the client.
 This is by design so as not to pose any restrictions on the animations and make any judgements as to the said "consistency".